-Eye Clinics During and After CoronavirusPosted: Thursday 13 August 2020 at 13:10
+Eye Clinics During and After CoronavirusPosted: Thursday 13 August 2020

 In the first of our Virtual Clinic events consultant ophthalmologist Robin Hamilton said the coronavirus crisis has presented an opportunity to improve hospital eye care services.

 Robin Hamilton, from Moorfields, was the guest speaker at the first in a new series of webinars hosted by the Society on Tuesday evening.
 In his talk Eye Clinics During and After Coronavirus he said although the crisis has been difficult for everyone, he is hopeful the changes put in place to ensure patient safety in eye clinics, will ultimately transform services for the better.

 Speaking at the event on Tuesday 11 August, he said: “It has given a number of people an opportunity to look at how to deliver eye services potentially better and in a different way.”